Other Important Links

 The West Virginia University community is committed to creating and fostering a positive learning and working environment based on open communication, mutual respect, and inclusion.

-If you need assistance or a place to work, you may visit Open Lab in Armstrong Hall.
+If you need assistance or a place to work, you may join Open Lab via Zoom or visit its Morgantown location in Armstrong Hall.
 A schedule of hours is available.

 Open Lab gets very busy near assignment due dates.
 Please come early in the week if you require assistance.
 Otherwise, you may have to wait for help.